-There are nine lifts inside the stadium which disabled supporters can use to go from the car park level to the Lower Tier, Club Level, Box Level and the Upper Tier.
+There are nine lifts inside the stadium which disabled supporters can use to go from the car park or podium level to the Lower Tier, Club Level, Box Level and the Upper Tier.
 The lifts are located at the following cores; A/B, C/D, E/F (which has two lifts available), G/H, J/K, L/M, N/P and R/S. All lifts are stewarded on match days and disabled supporters and people with mobility problems have priority at all the lifts and, from half an hour before kick-off E/F and N/P lifts are designated for disabled supporters only.
-The lifts have visual floor indicators an audible announcer, hearing loops and tactile markings on the control buttons.
+The lifts have an audible announcer and tactile markings on the control buttons.

 Emirates Stadium was the first Premier League ground to install a Guide Dog Toilet facility.
-The facility is located outside the stadium on podium level opposite turnstile Block F. It is accessed via a get which is fitted with a RADAR lock.
+The facility is located outside the stadium on podium level opposite turnstile Block F. It is accessed via a gate which is fitted with a RADAR lock.
 However, if you do not have a RADAR key with you, contact a steward as all match day Supervising Stewards will have a RADAR key.
 This facility can be used by all types of assistance dogs.

 ARSENAL AUDIO PROGRAMME SERVICE

-All 2019/2020 home Matchday programmes are available in audio format as a free podcast which blind and visually impaired supporters can download below here a few days after each home game.
+All home Matchday programmes are available in audio format as a free podcast which blind and visually impaired supporters can download by clicking the link below a few days after each home game.

 The above information has been obtained from the Arsenal Football Club Emirates Stadium Access Statement – 2019-2020